civicrm/civicrm-dev-docs/docs/api/v4/differences-with-v3.md

-# Differences between API v3 and v4
+# Differences Between API v3 and v4

 APIv4 is broadly similar to APIv3.
 Both are designed for reading and writing data.
 Both use *entities*, *actions*, and *parameters*.
 However, APIv4 is specifically a